Hall coefficient in the ground state of stripe-ordered La_2-x_Ba_x_CuO_4_ single crystals

 \section{Abstract}

 Temperature dependence of the Hall coefficient, $R_{\rm H}$, has been investigated in charge-spin stripe-ordered La-214 high-$T_{\rm c}$ superconductors.
-Using the simplest stripe-ordered system of La$_{2-x}$Ba$_x$CuO$_4$, it has been clarified for the first time, to our knowledge, that both the behavior of $R_{\rm H}$ and its sign exhibit significant dependences on the hole concentration.
+Using the simplest stripe-ordered system of La$_{2-x}$Ba$_x$CuO$_4$, it has been clarified that both the behavior of $R_{\rm H}$ and its sign exhibit significant dependences on the hole concentration.
 That is, $R_{\rm H}$ is zero in the ground state of the charge-spin stripe order at $x=1/8$, while it is negative in the less-stabilized state of the charge stripe for $x<1/8$.
-These are interpreted as being due to the delicate balance of the contributions of the hole-like Fermi surface and the possible electron pocket arising from the formation of the charge-spin stripe order.
+These are interpreted as owing to the delicate balance of the contributions of the hole-like Fermi surface and the possible electron pocket arising from the formation of the charge-spin stripe order.

-The Hall coefficient, $R_{\rm H}$, in the high-$T_{\rm c}$ superconducting (SC) cuprates has attracted considerable attention due to its peculiar behavior since the early stage of the high-$T_{\rm c}$ research.
+The Hall coefficient, $R_{\rm H}$, in the high-$T_{\rm c}$ superconducting (SC) cuprates has attracted considerable attention owing to its peculiar behavior since the early stages of high-$T_{\rm c}$ research.
 The $R_{\rm H}$ in the normal state is strongly dependent on temperature, which is unusual in conventional metallic superconductors.
 The temperature dependence of $R_{\rm H}$ at high temperatures has been explained based upon the Fermi-liquid model~\cite{kontani} or the two-carrier model~\cite{ono} taking into account spin fluctuations or charge fluctuations, respectively, but the behavior at low temperatures has not yet been understood.